Computational-Imaging-LAB/MRS_Education/README.md

 ![VirtualBox](https://github.com/Computational-Imaging-LAB/MRS_Education/blob/main/mrs-ss/network_error.png?raw=true)

 Ok it is all set now.
 Easy peasy!
-Ok may be not but beleive this was the easiest way to do it.
+Ok may be not but beleive me this was the easiest way to do it.

 # Questions

 If you have any issues or questions please open an issue to ask.
 If it is not an issue then you can find me from the email below.
+Dont hesitate to ask anything.

 Abdullah Baş

 abdullah.bas@boun.edu.tr

 Thanks for the contributions to installation part of requirements of this MRS Course.

 Gökçe Hale Hatay

 Buse Buz Yağız